Something happened to Jodi Huisentruit. Exactly what remains a mystery.

 The idea became more possible to her over the years, however, though she told 48 Hours in 2018 that she still didn't understand why he would have picked that morning, in the parking lot, to do something.
 But maybe, she thought, he finally made an advance and it went wrong.

-A friend of Vansice's named LaDonna Woodford insists to 48 Hours that he was being unfairly targeted then and now—and that she called him at 6 a.m. that morning about going for a walk, which they regularly did, and it sounded as if he had been sleeping.
-(Again, no cell phones, so she knew he was home.)
+A friend of Vansice's named LaDonna Woodford insists to 48 Hours that he was being unfairly targeted then and decades—and that she called him at 6 a.m. that morning in 1995 about going for a walk, which they regularly did, and it sounded as if he had been sleeping.
 They went walking and he didn't seem anxious or otherwise unlike himself.

 Though that was almost two hours after Amy Kuns last talked to Jodi on the phone, Woodford is confident that it was "almost impossible" for Vansice to have done anything nefarious.

-In March 2017, a search warrant were issued for the GPS on two vehicles linked to Vansice, a 1999 Honda Civic and 2013 GMC 1500—the most significant development in the case in decades.
+In March 2017, search warrants were issued for the GPS on two vehicles linked to Vansice, a 1999 Honda Civic and a 2013 GMC 1500—the most significant development in the case in decades.
 However, nothing of import was recovered, Brinkley said.
 He did confirm to FindJodi.com that the warrant was part of the ongoing investigation, saying "we continue to actively work" on the case.